If you’re looking to improve your shower storage and you only want a small scale shower remodel, you should consider installing a corner shower shelf.

 Another benefit of these shelves is that they come in an assortment of different colors so you can more easily match them with your tile color.

-A problem I have heard several times from clients is that they are quite vulnerable to chipping before and after installation.
+A big problem with these shelves is that they can only be installed into perfectly square shower corners.
+I’ve heard clients complain that they are quite vulnerable to chipping before and after installation.

 Stone Corner Shelves